 Part 4: Working Backwards

-Sometimes we only know about the offspring and we want to learn about the parents.
-If you have been paying attention, you should have started to notice a pattern.
-For example, when both parents are heterozygous the phenotypic ratio always comes out 3 to 1.
+Sometimes we only know the offspring’s genotype and we want to know the parents’.
+When both parents are heterozygous the phenotypic ratio always comes out 3 to 1.
 If one parent is homozygous recessive and the other is heterozygous, the phenotypic ratio always comes out 1 to 1.
 Keeping this in mind see if you can solve the next two problems.

 1. In pea plants, yellow seeds (Y) are dominant and green seeds (y) are recessive.
 A pea plant with yellow seeds is crossed with a pea plant with green seeds.
 The resulting offspring have about equal numbers of yellow and green seeded plants.
 What are the genotypes of the parents?